 This race afforded me opportunities to learn lessons I can’t wait to apply in my next 100, and I am excited to even fantasize about that, considering issues surrounding my knee: 20 years of chronic pain that I just accepted as part of the bargain with life, including during the first 5 years of trail running that I enjoyed/endured…and how good it felt during and after this race.

-I recommend this race to every person who can dedicate themselves to this distance and can hike through a really good challenge – or that special person who can run all or most of the course; I am somewhere between and have unending gratitude for that.
-I do get that by recommending P2P100 to CRCers I could be setting someone up for disappointment.
-But that’s the beauty of this kind of journey and I think a good part of why any of us may attempt this.
-Speaking for myself, this race is special, not only for the varied and difficult profile and the sheer, at times mind-blowing beauty of the Siskiyou’s, but also the low-key, soul-full experience you are most likely to have when you take this thing on, from bib pick-up to awards ceremony two days after.
+I recommend this race to every person who can hike through a really good challenge – or that special person who can run all or most of the course.
+Speaking for myself, this race is special, not only for the varied and difficult profile and the sheer, at times mind-blowing beauty of the Siskiyou’s, but also the low-key, soulful experience you are most likely to have when you take this thing on, from bib pick-up to awards ceremony two days after.

-A highlight: sitting at the chill awards ceremony at 4:00 PM Sunday, so EVERYONE who wants to attend can and where every racer recounted their most difficult and favorite sections of the course; you have to stay to tell your story to pick up your SWAG.
-This was attended by both Ryan Gelfi, who came within minutes of breaking the CR at 18 hrs. and change, and course record holder Tim Olson, a guy I really respect and admire…who was there to support his wife and her father, a man in his sixties.
-They shared the mutual bond and commitment to finish this race together or not at all; they did it in under 34 hours; beautiful.
-I can’t say enough about how RD Hal Koerner put it together this year, and what an amazing experience it was for me – and how Good the SWAG is.
+A highlight: sitting at the chill awards ceremony held at 4:00 PM on day 2 so EVERYONE who wants to attend can, where every racer recounted their most difficult and favorite sections of the course; you have to stay to tell your story to pick up your SWAG.
+This was attended by both Ryan Gelfi, the men’s winner at 18 hrs. and change, and course record holder Tim Olson who was there to support his wife and her father, a man in his sixties.
+They shared the mutual bond and commitment to start and finish this race together, or not at all; they did it in under 34 hours; beautiful.
+Others encountered a family of bears and other wonderful an strange events that can happen when you run and seemingly live a lifetime in one day.
+I can’t say enough about how RD Hal Koerner put it together, and what an amazing experience it was for me – and how Good the SWAG is.

 The P2P100 was a one year goal made two when I sheared cartilage from my Femur on April 13, 2015.
 Prior, Rebekah and I had registered to run the race together, excited at the prospect of a 100 miler – my first, with over 20,000 feet of cumulative gain and altitude changes of nearly a mile – a more than worthy challenge yanked, possibly forever, out of my grasp that April day.
 The ensuing months would bring surgery and hope, but also major changes in the direction of my life and that of others, with lives turned upside down amidst emotional devastation.

-I was lucky to find a gifted Orthopedic Surgeon, one concerned for the degree of loss of my base should I elect to go under the knife or drill or both (I did both).
-He worked his magic, and It is no exaggeration when I say I would again place my running life in his hands; I have so much gratitude for his skill.
-When I withdrew from the 2015 P2P100, RD Hal Koerner offered a roll-over to 2016, by then just an exercise in fantasy, yet still motivating – a carrot for that primal force within that moves us to do seemingly silly things such as run long.
+I was lucky to find a gifted Orthopedic Surgeon, Dr. Christopher Layman, who was concerned for loss of my base should I elect to go under the knife or drill (I did both), which factored into how he approached the surgery.
+It is no exaggeration when I say I would again place my running life in his hands; I have so much gratitude for his skill.
+When I withdrew from the 2015 P2P100, RD Hal Koerner offered a roll-over to 2016, by then just an exercise in fantasy, yet still motivating – a carrot for that primal force within that moves us to do silly things such as run long.
 As months passed, I hiked and rehabbed, which became my respite from other turmoils, eventually watching with happiness, excitement and incredible respect over that September weekend as Rebekah took that ride and crossed the finish in Ashland.
-She had kept the promise and accomplished the goal, and I was so, so proud of her.
+She kept the promise and accomplished the goal, and I was so, so proud of her.
 And then it was my turn.